What is XUMO and is it free?

 FAQ:

-No, XUMO does not currently offer a download feature.
-The service is designed for streaming content online.
+A: No, XUMO does not currently offer the option to download content for offline viewing.
+Users can only stream content while connected to the internet.